BjornFJohansson/pydna/README.md

 ### Local development 💻

-#### Preferred method (using `poetry`)
+#### Preferred method (using `poetry`) 🧙‍♂️

 This is the preferred method to develop on pydna, so if you plan to contribute regularly, it's worth taking this route.
-If you encounter any issues, create an issue on GitHub and we will be able to help.
+If you encounter any issues setting up the dev environment, create an issue on GitHub and we will be able to help.

 Use [Poetry](https://python-poetry.org/docs/#installation) to install dependencies and activate virtual environment.
 This is necessary if you want to edit the project dependencies.
+Install poetry using [pipx](https://github.com/pypa/pipx) following poetry's installation instructions, do not install it in the system python or the project environment.

 ```bash
 # If you want the virtual environment to be created in this folder